ManimCommunity/manim/docs/source/contributing/testing.rst

 - ``control_data/``:

-  The directory containing control data; these are the expected and correct frame data for each test.
-In ``control_data/graphical_units_data/`` are all the
+  The directory containing control data. ``control_data/graphical_units_data/`` contains the expected and correct frame data for graphical tests, and
-  .npz (represented the last frame) used in graphical unit tests videos, and in ``control_data/videos_data/`` some .json used to check videos.
+  ``control_data/videos_data/`` contains the .json files used to check videos.

 - ``test_graphical_units/``: